Particular/docs.particular.net/nservicebus/databus.md

 For Azure (storage blobs) based DataBus:
 <!-- import AzureDataBus -->

-Note: The `AzureDataBus` implementation is part of the Azure transport package.
+NOTE: The `AzureDataBus` implementation is part of the Azure transport package.

 ## Specifying message properties for DataBus

-There are two ways to specify message properties to be sent using DataBus
+There are two ways to specify the message properties to be sent using DataBus
 1. Using `DataBusProperty<T>` type
 2. Message conventions

 ### Using DataBusProperty<T>

-Properties defined using `DataBusProperty<T>` type provided by NServiceBus will not be treated as part of a message, but persisted externally based on type of `DataBus` used and linked to the original message using a unique key.
+Properties defined using the `DataBusProperty<T>` type provided by NServiceBus are not treated as part of a message, but persist externally based on the type of `DataBus` used, and are linked to the original message using a unique key.

 <!-- import MessageWithLargePayload -->

 ### Using message conventions

-NServiceBus supports [message conventions feature](/nservicebus/unobtrusive-sample.md).
-This feature allows to define convention for data properties to be sent using `DataBus` without referencing NServiceBus specific types like `DataBusProperty<T>`.
+NServiceBus supports the [message conventions feature](/nservicebus/unobtrusive-sample.md).
+This feature allows defining a convention for data properties to be sent using `DataBus` without referencing NServiceBus specific types such as `DataBusProperty<T>`.

 <!-- import DefineMessageWithLargePayloadUsingConvention -->

 <!-- import MessageWithLargePayloadUsingConvention -->

-##DataBus attachements cleanup
+##DataBus attachments cleanup

-NServiceBus `DataBus` implementations currently behave differently in regards to cleanup of physical attachments used to transfer data properties. `FileShareDataBus` **does not** remove physical attachments once message is gone. `AzureDataBus` **does** remove Azure storage blobs used for physical attachments once message is gone.
+NServiceBus `DataBus` implementations currently behave differently with regard to cleanup of physical attachments used to transfer data properties. `FileShareDataBus` **does not** remove physical attachments once the message is gone. `AzureDataBus` **does** remove Azure storage blobs used for physical attachments once the message is gone.

 ## Configuring AzureDataBus